-Our Creative Arts Program offers one-on-one experiences for adult patients in the hospital, infusion suites and waiting areas with our Visual Artist, Literary Artist and Therapeutic Harpist.
+At Dartmouth-Hitchcock, we believe that experiencing visual art, literary arts and music can be therapeutic and contribute to a person's sense of well-being.
+Our Creative Arts Program offers one-on-one experiences for patients in the hospital, infusion suites and waiting areas with our Visual Artist, Literary Artist and Therapeutic Harpist.

-To schedule a visit from one of our Creative Arts Specialists, please contact the Support Services Office of the Norris Cotton Cancer Center at (603) 650-7751.
+To schedule a visit from one of our Creative Arts Specialists, please email email@example.com or call 603-650-8930.
 Although our staff is only available for limited hours, we will do our best to accommodate your request.

-Margaret Stephens, a Certified Harp Practitioner, uses music to meet the physical, mental and emotional needs of patients and their families in outpatient areas of the cancer center and at the bedside of inpatients.
-While playing her 23-string harp, Margaret creates a "cradle of sound" to support for the individual's journey of healing (wholeness) and growth
+Certified Harp Practitioner Margaret Stephens uses music—melody, rhythm, tones, harmony—to meet the physical, mental and emotional needs of patients and their families at the bedside, and in outpatient areas of the Cancer Center.
+While playing her 23-string harp, Margaret creates a "cradle of sound" to support the individual's journey of healing, wholeness and growth.